Director, Bankers without Borders

 Senior Specialist, Volunteer Relations

 Originally from San Diego, California, and based in Washington, D.C., Arcelia manages volunteer relations for BwB - from coordinating volunteer recruitment and education, to post-engagement recognition.
 After finishing her studies at the University of California Berkeley, her deep commitment to the eradication of poverty led her to Grameen Foundation.
-When not engaging volunteers on exciting new projects, Arcelia enjoys biking, crafting, and finding ways to volunteer in her own community.
+When not engaging volunteers on exciting new projects, Arcelia enjoys traveling and finding ways to volunteer in her own community.

 Country: United States

 Senior Program Lead, Sub-Saharan Africa

 Originally from the coast of Kenya, and based in Nairobi, Eve manages BwB’s relationships and projects in Sub-Saharan Africa.
 A Commonwealth Fellow with a Masters degree in Organizational Development, training in Advanced Volunteer Management and a Bachelors degree in Education, Eve is also our trainer-in-residence.
 Before joining BwB, Eve worked with VSO International where she managed volunteering development programs in the region.
 When not facilitating corporate volunteer programs or cold calling new potential clients, Eve is singing in the church choir and mentoring young people together with her husband.